Robert Rochell

-Early life and high school
+Early life

 Rochell grew up in Shreveport, Louisiana and attended Fair Park Medical Careers Magnet High School, where he played football and ran track.
 He played multiple positions at Fair Park, including quarterback, running back, wide receiver, free safety, cornerback and outside linebacker.

 College career

 Rochell was a member of the Central Arkansas Bears for five seasons, redshirting his true freshman year.
 He became a full time starter as a redshirt sophomore.
 Rochell was named first-team All-Southland Conference after finishing his redshirt junior season with 44 tackles, 2.5 tackles for loss and a fumble recovery with five interceptions and 13 passes broken up.
 After the 2020 FCS season was moved to the spring due to the COVID-19 pandemic, Central Arkansas played an ad hoc schedule and Rochell started seven of the team's nine games.
 Rochell played in the 2021 Senior Bowl following the end of the fall season.